Corollary Theorems: Capacitors

 C [F] = Q [C] / U [V]

-C = Capacitance of the capacitor with actual dielectric
+C = Capacitance of the capacitor specific to the actual dielectric

 ε = dielectric permittivity